In Exercises 21–28, use the same list of cell phone radiation lev... | Channels for Pearson+

 Quartiles

 Quartiles are specific percentiles that divide a dataset into four equal parts.
 The first quartile (Q1) represents the 25th percentile, the second quartile (Q2) is the median or 50th percentile, and the third quartile (Q3) is the 75th percentile.
-Quartiles help summarize the distribution of data and are useful for identifying outliers and understanding the spread of the dataset.
+Quartiles are useful for summarizing data and identifying the spread and center of a dataset.

 Recommended video: